pqhuy98/A3C/README.md

 6) The agent receives response (new weights) from master and replace it's CNN weights with new weights.
 7) Master and agents run that loop forever, or until Ctrl + C is hit.

 Computation can be distributed on multi machine using MPI.
-This only makes sense when communication cost (which is proportional to size of gradient tensors) is smaller then back-propagation cost plus environment simulation cost.
+This only makes sense when communication cost (which is proportional to size of gradient tensors) is smaller than back-propagation cost plus environment simulation cost.
-This implies that :
+This implies :
 1) a big network with small amount of parameters like Convolutional layers
 2) or heavy environments like GTA V, Starcraft 2...